Also known as: CAD - women and Coronary artery disease - women

 - Keep your blood pressure in a healthy range.
 Your ideal blood pressure level will depend on your risk factors.
-Discuss your target blood pressure with your health care provider.
+Discuss your target blood pressure with your provider.

 - It should be used for the shortest possible period of time.

 - Only women who have a low risk for stroke, heart disease, blood clots, or breast cancer should take estrogen.

 - Get plenty of exercise.
 Women who need to lose or keep off weight should get at least 60 to 90 minutes of moderate-intensity exercise on most days.
 To maintain your health, get at least 30 minutes of exercise a day, preferably at least 5 days a week.

 - Maintain a healthy weight.
 Women should strive for a body mass index (BMI) of between 18.5 and 24.9 and a waist smaller than 35 inches (90 cm).

 - Get checked and treated for depression, if necessary.

 - Women with high cholesterol or triglyceride levels may benefit from omega-3 fatty acid supplements.

 - Eat a diet that is rich in fruits, vegetables, and whole grains.